Anti-Pakistan wave helps Modi salvage some votes from unhappy farms

 “If the farmer is unhappy because of his economic situation not being good, I don’t see how the air strikes will ease that,” said Vivek Dehejia, an economics professor at Canada’s Carleton University.

-The effect of air strike could wane in a fortnight or month unless there is further escalation between the nuclear armed rivals, Dehejia said.
+The effect of air strikes could wane in a fortnight or month unless there is further escalation between the nuclear armed rivals, Dehejia said.

-In a bid to placate farmers, Modi government offered direct cash support of an annual 6,000 Indian rupees ($86) to 120 million poor farmers and allocated more funds for a rural jobs guarantee scheme.
+In a bid to placate farmers, the Modi government offered direct cash support of an annual 6,000 Indian rupees ($86) to 120 million poor farmers and allocated more funds for a rural jobs guarantee scheme.
 But farmers said the measures weren’t enough.

 “Government is giving 2,000 rupees in first instalment, which is not sufficient even to plough an acre of land,” said farmer Dere.